Adopted in Controversy

 Not for Small Hands

 One of the other main gripes from the troops is that some of them have small hands.
 The Beretta is much friendlier to folks with large hands.
 The military solved this problem with the introduction of the Sig P320 this year.
 There’s no getting around this problem other than ordering custom grip panels that are thinner.
 Still, if you can handle the size of the Beretta 92F, it’s an amazing shooter.
-It even works for Concealed Carry as long as you have an exceptional Beretta 92FS concealed carry holster.
+It even works for Concealed Carry holster as long as you have an exceptional Beretta 92fs holster

 Now that we examined why the troops griped about the Beretta M9 in the 1980’s, let’s examine why it’s still one of the best pistols on the market today.